anthonytranDev/scripts/docs/shell/1-introduction.md

 - Korn Shell also knew as sh
 - Bourne Again SHell also knew as bash (most popular)

+## What is a script?
+At their core, scripts are just plain text files.

 ## Shell Scripting

 Shell scripting is writing a series of command for the shell to execute.
 It can combine lengthy and repetitive sequences of commands into a single and simple script, which can be stored and executed anytime.
 This reduces the effort required by the end user.